shivermetim/public-file-dump/tims-book-wishlists/Religion-Christianity.md

 - Ward, Tess. *Alternative Pastoral Prayers: Liturgies and Blessings for Health and Healing, Beginnings and Endings.* Canterbury Press, 2012.
 - Ellis, Christopher J., and Myra Blyth. *Gathering for Worship: Patterns and Prayers for the Community of Disciples.* Canterbury Press, 2007.
 - *Funeral Services of the Christian Churches in England: Including Additional Hymn Section.* 4th ed., Canterbury Press, 2011.
+- *Book of Common Prayer According to the Use in King's Chapel.* Boston: King's Chapel, 1986.
-#### Church of England
+#### Anglican
+- Anglican Church of Canada. *Book of Common Prayer*.
+Anglican Book Centre, 1962.
+- Anglican Church of Canada. *For All the Saints: Prayers and Readings for Saints' Days (Revised Edition).* Anglican Book Centre, 2007.
+- Anglican Church of North America. *Book of Common Prayer.* Anglican Liturgy Press, 2019.
+- Anglican Church of Papua New Guinea. *Book of Common Prayer.* Anglican Church of Papua New Guinea, 1991.
 - Arens, Johannes, et al. *The Richard III Reinterment Liturgies: An Account of the Planning and Execution of the Ceremonies and Liturgical Reburial of the Bones of King Richard III in Leicester Cathedral in Passion Week 2015*.
 Hymns Ancient and Modern, 2016.
+- Buchanan, Colin. *Liturgies of the Spanish and Portuguese Reformed Episcopal Churches.* Grove, 1985.
+- Church in Wales. *Book of Common Prayer Vol. I*.
+Church in Wales Publications, 1984.
+- Church in Wales. *Book of Common Prayer Vol. II*.
+Church in Wales Publications, 1984.
+- C of E *Common Worship*
   - Church of England. *Common Worship: Additional Eucharistic Prayers: With Guidance on Celebrating the Eucharist with Children.* Church House Publishing, 2012.
+  - Church of England. *Common Worship: Additional Eucharistic Prayers: With Guidance on Celebrating the Eucharist with Children.* Church House Publishing, 2012.
   - Church of England. *Common Worship: Festivals.* Church House Publishing, 2008.
   - Church of England. *Common Worship: Pastoral Services.* Church House Pubishing, 2011.
   - Church of England. *Common Worship: Services and Prayers for the Church of England.* Church House Pubishing, 2000.
   - Church of England. *Common Worship: Times and Seasons.* Church House Pubishing, 2013.
   - Church of England. *New Patterns for Worship.* Church House Publishing, 2015.
-- Church of England. *Common Worship: Additional Eucharistic Prayers: With Guidance on Celebrating the Eucharist with Children.* Church House Publishing, 2012.
-- Gray, Donald. *Memorial Services.* SPCK, 2002.
-#### Other Anglican Churches
 - Church of Ireland. *The Book of Common Prayer.* Columba Books, 2004.
+- Church of North India. *Book of Worship.* ISPCK, 1995.
+- Church of South India. *Book of Common Worship.* Bangalore: Church of South India, 2004.
+- Church of the Province of Melanesia. *A Melanesian English Prayer Book.* Church of the Province of Melanesia, 2003.
 - Dalby, Mark. *Anglican Missals and Their Canons: 1549, Interim Rite and Roman.* Grove Books Ltd, 1998.
+- Episcopal Church. *A Great Cloud of Witnesses.* Church Publishing, 2016.
+- Episcopal Church. *Book of Occasional Services.* Church Publishing, 2022.
+- Episcopal Church. *Lesser Feasts and Fasts.* Church Publishing, 2022.
+- Gray, Donald. *Memorial Services.* SPCK, 2002.
 - Kings, Graham, and Geoff Morgan. *Offerings from Kenya to Anglicanism: Liturgical Texts and Contexts Including A Kenyan Service of Holy Communion.* Grove Books, 2001.
+- Scottish Episcopal Church. *Scottish Liturgy 1982, Revised (2022)*.
+Scottish Episcopal Church, 2022.
+- Scottish Episcopal Church. *The Scottish Book of Common Prayer*.
+Cambridge University Press, 1929.
 - Tarrant, Ian. *Anglican Swahili Prayer Books: Tanzania (1995) and Congo (1998).* SCM, 2006.
 #### Methodist Churches
 - The Methodist Church in Britain. *The Methodist Worship Book.* Methodist Publishing House, 1999.